 “But, if the law is positive in its function, and if the health of the people is the highest law, then the state has total jurisdiction to compel the total health of the people.
 The immediate consequence is a double penalty on the people.
 First, an omnicompetent state is posited, and a totalitarian state results.
 Everything becomes a part of the state’s jurisdiction, because everything can potentially contribute to the health or the destruction of the people.
 Because the law is unlimited, the state is unlimited.
 It becomes the business of the state, not to control evil, but to control all men.
 Basic to every totalitarian regime is a positive concept of the function of law.”

 But instead of positivism, the Law of God is fundamentally and primarily negative.
 It’s negative in that it deals primarily with lawbreakers, not controlling non-lawbreakers.
-Don’t get me wrong, there is positive aspects of God’s law, but the judicial function of God’s Law is relegated to the negative aspect of God’s Law.
+Don’t get me wrong, there are positive aspects of God’s law, but the judicial function of God’s Law is relegated to the negative aspect of God’s Law.
 This is why murderers should be put to death by the civil magistrate, but someone who hates his brother in his heart will answer to God but not the state.
 Likewise, abortionists break the negative aspect of the Sixth Commandment, and apathetic Reformed book-readers only break (typically) the positive aspect of the Sixth Commandment (eg, not speaking out against murder).
 So we wouldn’t ever execute people for breaking the positive aspect of the Sixth Commandment, although it is still clearly sin.
-In regards to civil government, this means that the civil government is regulated and bound by the Law of God.
+The civil government is regulated and bound by the Law of God.
 The bounds of the authority of the civil government is defined by the negative aspects of the Law of God.
 I’m sure everyone can see how fundamentally different this view will be.
 When asked to justify a governmental policy, the negativist looks in Scripture for a clear principle and/or prescription.
 He does not look for a prohibition because the prohibition is implied by a sort of “Regulative Principle of Government”.
 The power of the government is tightly regulated.
 With positivism, allowance is implied and a sort of “Regulative Principle of Liberty” is established.
 The liberty of the people is tightly regulated.
 The starting place of positivism is that the government has all authority on earth unless there’s a specific prohibition.
 The starting place of negativism is that man has liberty unless there’s a specific prohibition placed upon man (keep in mind I’m speaking legally/civilly, not ethically.
 Man does have more restriction ethically.
 Positive duties and whatnot).
+This is what Rushdoony called the “direction of the Law.”

 So, although we could spend days talking about terrorism, economics, xenophobia, fear, and on and so on, there’s really one question that I want answered.